JbmOnGitHub/DataTableHtmlRenderer/guidance.md

-# CLAUDE.md
+# Developer Guidance

-This file provides guidance to Claude Code (claude.ai/code) when working with code in this repository.
+This file provides developer guidance for working with code in this repository.

 ## Commands